How to walk upright and stop living in a cave

 I also think the aesthetics of most of our indoor environments could use an upgrade, but I don’t have much to say on the subject besides simply saying so.
 (Though I would bet: green lush > grey drab.)

-We sometimes act like we are just machines, but we are not.
+We sometimes act like we are just machines, i caffeine in ⟶ code out but we are not.
 We’re mushy creatures with delicate bodies and delicate minds, too.
 And we evolved for one specific environment.
 There is no guarantee that the indoor environment which is cheapest to produce is going to be just as good for us as a bespoke imitation of our evolutionary environment, and in fact it is not.
 I think life would be more pleasant if people took these factors more serously when designing indoor environments, and our work would be more efficient and less prone to mistakes.